Loncin Holdings

 It trades under names such as Chongqing Longting Power Equipment, Longting and Loncin (USA) Inc. It is known for its Loncin brand of motorcycle and ATVs produced by its subsidiary Longxin Motorcycle Industry Co., Ltd. and for the UAVs produced by its Loncin UAV subsidiary.
-In Italy and Turkey, its motorcycles are sold under the Voge brand name, Viper Motorcycles in Ukraine, Minsk in Russia and Belarus, Italika and AKT from Mexico to Uruguay except Costa Rica, where it is called Katana and finally Zanella in Argentina.
+In Italy and Turkey, its motorcycles are sold under the Voge brand name, Viper Motorcycles in Ukraine, Italika in continental Latin America except Costa Rica, where it is called Katana.

 Longxin Motorcycle Industry Co., Ltd

-The Longxin Motorcycle Industry Co., Ltd subsidiary produces motorcycles; motorcycle engines; universal gasoline engine; ATV all-terrain vehicles; and parts and components under the brand name "Loncin".
+The Longxin Motorcycle Industry Co., Ltd subsidiary produces motorcycles; motorcycle engines; universal gasoline engine; all-terrain vehicles; and parts and components under the brand name "Loncin".